nfdi4plants/ARC-specification/ARC specification.md

 - *Runs* capture data products (i.e., outputs of computational analyses) derived from assays, other runs, or study materials using workflows (located in the aforementioned *workflows* subdirectory).
 Each run is a collection of files, stored in the top-level `runs` subdirectory.
 It MUST be accompanied by a per-run CWL workflow description, stored in `<run_name>.cwl` as further described [below](#run-description).

 - *Top-level metadata and workflow description* tie together the elements of an ARC in the contexts of investigation and associated studies (in the ISA definition), captured in the file `isa.investigation.xlsx` in [ISA-XLSX format](#isa-xlsx-format), which MUST be present.
-Furthermore, top-level reproducibility information MUST be provided in the CWL `arc.cwl`, which also MUST exist.
+Furthermore, top-level reproducibility information SHOULD be provided in the CWL `arc.cwl`.

 All other files contained in an ARC (e.g., a `README.txt`, pre-print PDFs, additional annotation files) are referred to as *additional payload*, and MAY be located anywhere within the ARC structure.
 However, an ARC MUST be [reproducible](#reproducible-arcs) and [publishable](#shareable-and-publishable-arcs) even if these files are deleted.
 Further considerations on additional payload are described [below](#additional-payload).